Fox's Pages

 Arguments:

-ca_file: Contains CA certificate to add
+ca_file: Contains the CA certificates to add (PEM)

 Return: 1 = success, 0 = error